Albert Memorial: Later history

-On 23rd of March, 1958, Spike Milligan included the Albert Memorial as part of his Goon Show episode 'The First Albert Memorial to the Moon'!
-However, the statue of Prince Albert was removed to a place of safety before the rest of the memorial was transformed into a spaceship.

 By the late 1990s the Memorial had fallen into a state of some decay.
 A thorough restoration was led by Peter Inskip + Peter Jenkins Architects and the works were carried were out by Mowlem.
-These included cleaning, repainting, and re-gilding the entire monument as well as carrying out structural repairs.
+These included cleaning, repainting, re-gilding the monument and structural repairs.
 In the process the cross on top of the monument, which had been put on sideways during an earlier restoration attempt, was returned to its correct position.
 Some of the restoration, including repairs to damaged friezes, were of limited success.

-The centrepiece of the Memorial is a seated figure of Prince Albert.
-Following restoration, this is now covered in gold leaf.
+The centrepiece of the Memorial is a seated figure of Prince Albert, which is now covered in gold leaf.
 For eighty years the statue had been covered in black paint.
 Various theories had existed that it was deliberately blackened during World War I to prevent it becoming a target for Zeppelin bombing raids or domestic anti-German sentiment.
-However, English Heritage's research prior to the restoration suggests that the black coating pre-dates 1914 and may have been a response to atmospheric pollution that had destroyed the original gold leaf surface.
+English Heritage's research prior to the restoration suggests that the black coating pre-dates 1914 and may have been a response to atmospheric pollution that had destroyed the original gold leaf surface.
 Further restoration work, including re-pointing the steps surrounding the memorial, commenced in the summer of 2006.

 Public afternoon tours are held on the first Sunday each month allowing visitors a closer look at the Frieze of Parnassus.